karlpauls/ksah/README.md

 The server currently:

-* responds to HTTP/1.1 GET, HEAD, and OPTIONS (aditionally, it can be configured to support some basic PUT and DELETE) requests (all others request methods respond with 405).
+* responds to HTTP/1.1 GET, HEAD, and OPTIONS (additionally, it can be configured to support some basic PUT and DELETE) requests (all others request methods respond with 405).
 * supports basic directory listing.
 * supports HTTP/1.1 keep-alive behavior.